A little information about Birdboxview and our webcamera nestbox!

 BIG GARDEN BIRDWATCH!

-We love doing this and this year we have seen several new birds at our feeders and in our garden, maybe they will be around at the right time to be included on our form!
+We love doing this and last year we were able to report several new birds at our feeders and in our garden, maybe they will be around at the right time to be included on our form this year too!

 If you want to join in you only have to watch for one hour.
 Its really a great project and so important to find out how the different bird species in our UK back gardens are doing year on year.

 Here's the link to the RSPB site where you can get the survey form and more information: